A note on revelation principle from an energy perspective: Introduction

 The revelation principle is a fundamental theorem in economics theory.
 According to the wide-spread textbook given by Mas-Colell, Whinston and Green (Page 884, Line 24 \cite{MWG1995}): ``\emph{The implication of the revelation principle is} ... \emph{to identify the set of implementable social choice functions, we need only identify those that are truthfully implementable}.''

 So far, the revelation principle has been applied to many disciplines such as auction, contract, the theory of incentives and so on.
 If we move eyes from economics to physics, it is well-known that the world is a physical world, doing any action requires energy.
-In this paper, I will investigate the revelation principle from a physical perspective, i.e., studying how much energy is required for agents and the designer in participating a mechanism.
+In this paper, I will investigate the revelation principle from an energy perspective, \emph{i.e.}, studying how much energy is required for agents and the designer in participating a mechanism.
 Section 2 and 3 are the main parts of this paper.
 Section 4 draws conclusions.
-Related definitions and proofs are given in Appendix, which are cited from Section 23.B and 23.D \cite{MWG1995}.
+Related definitions and proofs are given in Appendix, which are cited from Section 23.B and 23.D of MWG's textbook\cite{MWG1995}.